Is Kylie Jenner Quitting ‘KUWTK’ In Lieu Of Her Own Spinoff Series?

 Is Kylie Jenner moving on from her role on Keeping Up With the Kardashians?

 Although the E!
-Network has not yet announced any plans to launch a spinoff with any one of its Keeping Up With the Kardashians stars, a new report claims Kylie Jenner will soon be featured in her very own show.
+Network has not yet announced any plans to launch a spinoff with any of its Keeping Up With the Kardashians stars, a new report claims Kylie Jenner will soon be featured in her very own show.

 “Cameras will follow [Kylie Jenner] around to her glitzy photo shoots and glamorous nights out at LA clubs,” a source revealed to Life & Style magazine on February 8.